icsergoltd/home-grown-tomatoes/src/content/blog/growing-guides/grow-tomatoes-in-raised-beds.md

 order: 3
 ---

-# How to Grow Tomatoes in Raised Beds: The Complete Beginner's Guide

 Growing tomatoes in raised beds is one of the easiest ways to get healthier plants, better soil, fewer drainage problems, and a more reliable harvest.
 If your garden soil is heavy clay, compacted, rocky, poor in nutrients, or difficult to work with, a raised bed gives you much more control from the start.